Can the IRS Take Your Passport?

 In short, to prevent any passport issues if you owe taxes to the IRS, if the tax debt is being addressed, your likelihood of having a passport application denied or a passport revoked is severely lessened.

-Please remember this article is for informational purposes only and you should consult directly with your tax attorney regarding any tax matters or questions.
+The above article has been prepared by John McGuire of The McGuire Law Firm.
+Please remember this article is for informational purposes only, and you should consult directly with your tax attorney or business attorney regarding any tax matters or questions.
+Call us at 720-833-7705.